 when i was youngeri lived in a citadelbuilt on sacred earthoverlookingancient riversdijlah, foratfragrant and fertilewhere palm trees floatedupon clouds of molten goldone day, the world discovered and foughtover the...

-Our Event Partner Canva has put together some wonderful resources for you to use in the lead up to and during Refugee Week to celebrate your life as a refugee or person seeking asylum, or if you don’t have lived...
+Mural design: Lucinda Penn (LCND) There are a range of wonderful resources for you to use in the lead up to and during Refugee Week to celebrate your life as a refugee or person seeking asylum, or if you don’t...

 ‘’Photography for me is the most powerful form of art that transforms the momentary lapse of being into eternal memories.”
 Damon arrived in Australia in 2013 seeking asylum.
 He was transferred and kept in two...